mawinkler/playground-one/docs/scenarios/cloud-security/pm/template-scanning-exception-handling-c1.md

 The above suppressed the findings for a week.
 Running the script with the `--expire` flag will check all the suppressions and if a suppression is expired, it will remove the exception from the scan profile, simulating an expired exception.

-> ***Note:*** For demoing purposes, the script fast forwards the time by 8 days to immedeately expire the exceptions.
-This is defined by the constant `TIMESHIFT_DAYS` in the script.

 ```sh
 # Suppressions are active for 1 week
 $ ./scanner_c1_name.py --expire